cmeiklejohn/cmeiklejohn.github.io/_posts/2015-10-17-leaderboard.markdown

     end.
 {% endhighlight %}

-To execute our simulation, we do the following:
+To execute our simulation, we do the following.

 {% highlight erlang %}
 test() ->